idevopz/aws-rds-postgreqsl-table-partition/README.md

-**AWS-PostgreSQL-RDS-Table-Partition
-**
+#**AWS-PostgreSQL-RDS-Table-Partition**

 AWS PostgreSQL RDS Table Partition

-Its just sample script for partition , you can use this as reference and perform same operation for your table
+Here is a sample script for partitioning.
+You can use this as a reference and perform the same operation on your table.

-**Validate each partition :**
+#**Validate each partition :**

 select * from datablogspaycheck_202303 order by 2 desc

 select * from datablogspaycheck_20230304 order by 2 desc